EpfeiferNutri/Phage-plasmids/geNomad_vConTACTv2/DESCRIPTION_geNomad_vConTACTv2.md

 2. Interpretation of geNomad output:

-    -   If classified as phage → putative P-P
+    -   If classified as phage → putative P-P.

-    -   If classified as prophage → reject as P-Ps are not integrated prophages, or undergo further evaluation using complementary tools
+    -   If classified as prophage → reject as P-Ps are not integrated prophages, or undergo further evaluation using complementary tools.

-    -   If classified as plasmid → reject, since it is likely a true plasmid (not a P-P)
+    -   If classified as plasmid → reject, since it is likely a true plasmid (not a P-P).

 3. Run vConTACT v2 on the set of putative P-Ps from the previous step combined with a reference P-P dataset.
 You can use the 1416 P-Ps from PMID: 38378896, or (recommended) filter this datatst for P-Ps with high confidence (assigned by tyPPing).